vicgab98/example-voting-app-cypress-tests/README.md

-# Voting App - QA Portfolio
+# Voting App - QA

 This repository serves as a comprehensive Quality Assurance portfolio, demonstrating a full range of testing skills applied to a real-world microservices application.